Athergaming/Roblox-Gym-League-Script/README.md

 # Roblox-Gym-League-Script
-Roblox Gym League Script, it has basically every feature, currently only supports the first 4 gyms (Need to add other gyms), has auto roll aura, auto 100%, tp to machine, etc.
+Roblox Gym League Script, it has basically every feature, now it supports ALL gyms ( QUESTS are only supported until the 4th gym currently), has auto roll aura, auto 100%, tp to machine, etc.

 # Load Script:
 ```